 2025 EXECUTIVE COMMITTEE

-Manekya Sumithrarachchi (Vice Chair) is a second-year graduate student in the Pharmacology and Experimental Therapeutics track working in Dr. Bauer’s lab.
+Manekya Sumithrarachchi (Chair) is a third-year graduate student in the Pharmacology and Experimental Therapeutics track working in Dr. Bauer’s lab.
 She graduated from Michigan State University with dual B.S. degrees in Neuroscience and Human Biology, and minor in Pharmacology and Toxicology.
 In her free time, she likes to learn how to cook and bake and enjoys going swimming!

 OFFICERS